 4. Research Objectives and Outlook

 The research project’s objective is, first of all, to generate texts for the theoretical and systematic analysis of the problems in question.
-Many results of the research has been already published in German, English and Italian.
+Many results of the research have been already published in German, English and Italian.
 In the next years the publication of two books is envisaged in which the overall epistemological results of the research are presented, as well as of a number of articles in which these results are applied to more specific questions of national and international law.

 Furthermore, the results of the analysis will continue to be integrated into the didactics in Germany, Italy, China, the United States, and other countries.
 The results of the research so far have been discussed on various conferences in Germany, Italy, the United States, the United Kingdom and Israel.